 One of the most spectacular views of the Greater Lugano area, comprising a series of urban conglomerates, can be seen from Monte Bar.
 From the top, the view stretches from the Gulf of Lugano to the green interior of the Val Colla valley, with the metropolis of Milan silhouetted in the distance, and from the Rhaetian, Valais and Bernese Alps, to the Monte Rosa massif and the Apennines.
-The summit is easily accessible by a steep but pleasant two-hour walk through fields and woods, starting from Corticiasca in Capriasca.
-At the foot of the peak, you will find a welcoming mountain hut, where you can sample an array of specialities from the Ticino area.
+The summit is easily accessible by a steep but pleasant two-hour walk through fields and woods, starting from Corticiasca (municipality of Capriasca).
+At the foot of the peak, you will find a modern mountain hut, where you can sample an array of specialities from the Ticino area.

 Itinerary: Monte Bar (4h, see map)

-The small town of Tesserete, lying north of Lugano, is the starting point for the climb up Monte Bar.
-From here, you can continue on the main road, heading first in the direction of Val Colla and then subsequently onwards to Corticiasca.
+To reach the starting point for the climb up Monte Bar, you pass the small town of Tesserete, lying north of Lugano, and you continue on the main road, heading first in the direction of the village Valcolla and then onwards to Corticiasca.
 Park in this typical Ticino village and proceed on foot following the yellow signs found in the centre of the village that indicate the way up to Monte Bar.